po-devs/webclient/README.md

 Add the query parameter 'user' to automatically have your username set up, or 'server' to use a different server than PO's main server.

+If you're cloning this repository, test locally with Firefox, as Chrome blocks some features when dealing with `file://`.

 Buster Testing
 ==============